 - Among the 326,000 unemployed veterans in 2018, nearly 60 percent were age 45 and over; 35 percent were ages 25-44, and 6 percent were ages 18-24.

 - As of August 2018, about 1 in 3 employed veterans with a service-connected disability worked in the public sector, compared to about 1 in 5 veterans with no disability.

 - The unemployment rate of veterans varied across the country, ranging from 1.4 percent in Iowa to 6.5 percent in the District of Columbia.

-In March 2019, the veteran unemployment rate was 2.9 percent, down from 4.1 percent in March 2018; this represents the lowest veteran unemployment rate in the month of March since 2000.
-The non-veteran unemployment rate for March 2019 was 3.9 percent (not seasonally adjusted).
+In March 2019, the veteran unemployment rate was 2.3 percent, down from 3.7 percent in April 2018; this represents the lowest veteran unemployment rate in the month of April in the entire data series (started in 2000).
+The unemployment rate of 2.3 percent is also tied for the lowest monthly rate for veterans for any month in the data series.
+The non-veteran unemployment rate for April 2019 was 3.3 percent (not seasonally adjusted).
 View the full report.